Evelyn Branscome

 In 2022, Evelyn became the Outreach Coordinator and began leading Community Outreach efforts for The Studio and The Rockbridge Ballet.
 She has prioritized bringing dance and the arts to the community through library storytime events, school visits, company performances for local retirement homes, and appearances at community events.

-In 2024, Evelyn will collaborate with Mountain Gateway Community College to offer dual enrollment dance classes for students interested in earning college credit.
+In 2024, Evelyn began a collaboration with Mountain Gateway Community College to offer dual enrollment dance classes for students interested in earning college credit.

 This year, Evelyn will step into the role of Executive and Artistic Director, following in the footsteps of her mentor.
 She is deeply honored and excited to lead the organization that has played such a formative role in her life.
 As someone who grew up within The Rockbridge Ballet, she is committed to continuing its legacy while nurturing the next generation of dancers in the very place that helped shape who she is today.